JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 of *reduction* (aka
 [*fold*](https://en.wikipedia.org/wiki/Fold_(higher-order_function)))
 that can be parallelized.
 They are very powerful tools when combined with iterator comprehensions.
-Using ThreadsX.jl, a sum of a iterator created by the comprehension syntax
+Using ThreadsX.jl, a sum of an iterator created by the comprehension syntax

 ```julia:reduction2